nickstanley574/nickstanley574.github.io/_drafts/dont-trust-your-Clipboard.md

 ### NO?
 You could argue I am being paranoid, and how often does this really happen.
 And you are missing the point.
 We should be doing thought experiments on how would you circumvent security or trick users because that is what keeps us vigilant.
 Plus it only take one miss step and you are the reason your company is compromised.
 Some paranoid is a good thing to have in the software discipline.

+If you trust a software to run your app you might trust that software's website security is to be trusted.

 ### Good!
 Now What?